 Healing time

 Most quadriceps strains heal within 4 to 8 weeks.
-Return to sport participation will take longer and should not be confused with the healing period, this is guided by the medical professional eating you, to ensure you’re safe to put the quadriceps muscle and surrounding structures under stress.
+Return to sports participation will take longer and should not be confused with the healing period.
+This is guided by the medical professional treating you to ensure you’re safe to put the quadriceps muscle and surrounding structures under stress.

 The amount of sessions required depends on the severity of the quad strain and your cooperation with the advice we give you.
 Every person is unique, so it varies.
 A general rule of thumb our Physiotherapist tend to stick to 2 treatments in the first two weeks, then only one treatment session for the next two weeks, increasing the interval length between each session as we progress until you’ve made a full recovery.